phpman > man > perlglossary(1)

 A special program that runs on the bare machine and hides the gory details of managing

 processes and devices.
-Usually used in a looser sense to indicate a particular
+Usually used in a looser sense to indicate a particular culture

-vendor's operating system is different from any other version of this or any other
+operating system is different from any other version of this or any other vendor’s

-many other languages.
+languages.
 See also architecture and platform.

 operator